 In June of 2021, Ford has reported that it is now producing more models of its electrified Mustang than the traditional gasoline version.

 How many versions of the Mustang Mach-E are there?

-Currently, the Mustang Mach-E comes in four different versions for the United States and Europe, and five variations in China.
+Currently, the Mustang Mach-E comes in five different versions for the United States, three in Europe, and five variations in China.
 There are as follows:

 Europe is also where Ford performs rigorous testing of its vehicles like the Mach-E, facing extreme conditions operated by robots instead of human drivers.